sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 This sort of thing happens a lot.
-The main effect are tests of marginal means, and when an interaction is present we often find ourselves not being terribly interested in marginal means because they imply averaging over things that the interaction tells us shouldn’t be averaged!
-Of course, it’s not always the case that a main effect is meaningless when an interaction is present.
-Often you can get a big main effect and a very small interaction, in which case you can still say things like “drug A is generally more effective than drug B” (because there was a big effect of drug), but you’d need to modify it a bit by adding that “the difference in effectiveness was different for different psychological treatments”.
+The main effect are tests of marginal means, and when an interaction is present we often find ourselves not being terribly interested in marginal means because they imply averaging over things that the interaction tells us should not be averaged!
+Of course, it is not always the case that a main effect is meaningless when an interaction is present.
+Often you can get a big main effect and a very small interaction, in which case you can still say things like “drug A is generally more effective than drug B” (because there was a big effect of drug), but you would need to modify it a bit by adding that “the difference in effectiveness was different for different psychological treatments”.
 In any case, the main point here is that whenever you get a significant interaction you should stop and *think* about what the main effect actually means in this context.
-Don’t automatically assume that the main effect is interesting.
+Do not automatically assume that the main effect is interesting.

 ------